learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 - Have a better sense of what sets, universal sets, and subsets are
 - Know how to perform common set operations in Python
-- Learn how to use Venn Diagrams to understand about the relationships between sets
+- Learn how to use Venn Diagrams to understand the relationships between sets

 ## Exploring Set Operations Using a Venn Diagram